devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Layered Architecure

 Now that we understand how to implement the BLoC pattern, lets’ have a look at how we can use it to achieve a clean three-layered architecture for your application.
 The BLoC Pattern already forces us to keep our UI and our business logic separate.
 This way we end up with a UI-Layer and a Business-Logic-Layer.
 Lastly, we want to keep our BLoCs plattform independant.
-We can do this by extracting any logic related to external services from the BLoC and puting it into its own layer [\[63\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
+We can do this by extracting any logic related to external services from the BLoC and puting it into its own layer [\[64\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
 This layer is responsible for things like communication with a database, communication with an api or communication with any other system that is not part of our application.
 Let’s call the classes in this layer *Data-Providers*, as they provide access to external Data.
 To fulfill rule two of the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), we can’t have our BLoCs directly depend on our *Data-Providers*.
-We have to create plattform agnostic interfaces (IE *boundary objects* [\[65\]](https://www.youtube.com/watch?v=o_TH-Y78tt4)) and make our *Data-Providers* implement those.
+We have to create plattform agnostic interfaces (IE *boundary objects* [\[66\]](https://www.youtube.com/watch?v=o_TH-Y78tt4)) and make our *Data-Providers* implement those.
 Then our BLoCs can depend on the plattform agnostic interfaces and the actual dependency can be injected.
 This way we end up with a clean three-layered architecture with one-way dependencies:

 <img src="https://github.com/Fasust/flutter-guide/wiki//images/bloc-my-layers.png" height="500" alt="Bloc Architecture with Layers">

 *Figure XXX: Three-Layered BLoC Architecture*

-## Architecture in Practice
+### Architecture in Practice

+To give you a better understanding of how this architecture works in practice, I will walk you through how Wisgens [\[11\]](https://github.com/Fasust/wisgen) is build using the BLoC Pattern and a three-layered architecture.

 ![Wisgen Bloc Architecture](https://github.com/Fasust/flutter-guide/wiki//images/wisgen_depencies.PNG)